How can we assess human-agent interactions? Case studies in software agent design: Discussion and Conclusion

 \section{Discussion and Conclusion}

-As humans are increasingly collaborating with agents in real-world use cases, it is important that evaluations of agent designs reflect these settings.
-In this work, we proposed \systemName to more efficiently assess human-agent interactions and deployed it in practice across multiple case studies on software agent designs.
-Our findings highlight the importance of human-in-the-loop evaluation and demonstrate that benchmarks are not always able to represent user experience.
-Based on our findings, we also discuss opportunities for software agent development and evaluations of human-agent interactions (Appendix~\ref{appdx:discussion}).
+As humans increasingly collaborate with AI agents in real-world settings, evaluation protocols must reflect these interaction dynamics rather than assuming full automation.
+In this work, we introduced \texttt{PULSE}, a framework for efficiently measuring the effects of agent design choices in human–agent interactions, and deployed it across multiple large-scale case studies of software engineering agents.
+Our results underscore the importance of human-in-the-loop evaluation and show that benchmark performance does not always align with user experience.
+As LLM-powered applications continue to see rapid deployment across academia and industry, we see substantial opportunity for applying our framework beyond software engineering to other domains where agents and humans work collaboratively.

-\textbf{Limitations.} Although our evaluations spanned a diverse set of users and use cases, it is unclear to what extent our results encapsulate all real-world use cases of software engineering.
-Further, we conduct our case studies on one choice of agent (OpenHands)---we encourage future work to apply our framework to more agents and application domains.
-Additionally, we focus on user rating as our primary human metric, but this may not fully capture agent work quality and future evaluations of software agents may want to augment these findings with metrics around issue resolution.
-Finally, due to privacy considerations, we are unable to release code contexts collected in the study.
-However, we will release code to run our framework, analysis, and extended OpenHands platform.
+\textbf{Limitations and Future Work.} Although our study spans a diverse set of users and real-world tasks, our case studies focus on a single agent platform (OpenHands).
+Future work should apply \texttt{PULSE} to additional agents and domains to better understand how design insights transfer.
+We also use user ratings as our primary human-centered metric, but do not explicitly model label noise.
+Future work should explore richer measures of agent performance, as well as statistical approaches for noise-aware inference.
+Finally, due to privacy constraints, we cannot release raw code contexts collected during the study.
+To support reproducibility, we will release the \texttt{PULSE} framework code and extensions to the OpenHands platform, along with anonymized feature-level datasets.